mozilla/extension-workshop/src/content/documentation/develop/web-ext-command-reference.md

 #### `--timeout`

-Number of milleseconds to wait before giving up on a&nbsp;response from Mozilla's web service.
+Number of milliseconds to wait before giving up on a response from Mozilla's web service.
 This should always be a number.

 Environment variable: `$WEB_EXT_TIMEOUT`
 </section>